ZipHearing Review 2026: The Smarter Way to See an Audiologist

 - You're buying hearing aids for an elderly parent who needs hands-on professional support

-- You have mild to moderate loss and are comfortable with a quality OTC option (see our OTC guide)
+- You have mild to moderate loss and are comfortable with a quality OTC option (see our best OTC hearing aids guide)

 - You're looking for a $200 solution — ZipHearing is for prescription-grade aids